 Q&A with Chris

-Chris Nguyen is a Senior Marketing Manager at Zoosk in San Francisco.
+Chris Nguyen was formerly a Senior Marketing Manager at Zoosk in San Francisco.
 Armed with a background in user support, Chris focuses on giving users a quality mobile experience before they’ve even registered to make sure that once they are Zoosk members, they’re more likely to stay engaged and active in the community.

 Read Chris’ latest blog post on how to build a great relationship with your user acquisition partners.